cuthbertLab/music21/buildDoc/rst/moduleMetadata.rst

 .. module:: music21.metadata

 Classes and functions for creating and processing metadata associated with scores, works, and fragments, such as titles, movements, authors, publishers, and regions.

  The :class:`~music21.metadata.Metadata` object is the main public interface to metadata components.
 A Metadata object can be added to a Stream and used to set common score attributes, such as title and composer.
 A Metadata object found at offset zero can be accessed through a Stream's :attr:`~music21.stream.Stream.metadata` property.

  The following example creates a :class:`~music21.stream.Stream` object, adds a :class:`~music21.note.Note` object, and configures and adds the :attr:`~music21.metadata.Metadata.title` and :attr:`~music21.metadata.Metadata.composer` properties of a Metadata object.

 >>> from music21 import *
 >>> s = stream.Stream()

 >>> s.append(note.Note())

 >>> s.insert(metadata.Metadata())

 >>> s.metadata.title = 'title'

 >>> s.metadata.composer = 'composer'

->>> s.show()
+>>> #_DOCS_SHOW s.show()

 .. image:: images/moduleMetadata-01.*
     :width: 600

 .. function:: abbreviationToRole(value)

     Get ROLE_ABBREVIATIONS as string-like attributes, used for Contributors.

      >>> abbreviationToRole('com')
      'composer'
      >>> abbreviationToRole('lib')
      'librettist'
      >>> for id in ROLE_ABBREVIATIONS:
      ...    post = abbreviationToRole(id)

 .. function:: abbreviationToWorkId(value)

     Get work id abbreviations.

      >>> abbreviationToWorkId('otl')
      'title'
      >>> for id in WORK_ID_ABBREVIATIONS:
      ...    post = abbreviationToWorkId(id)

 .. function:: errorToSymbol(value)

     Convert an error string (appoximate, uncertain) into a symbol.

      >>> errorToSymbol('approximate')
      '~'
      >>> errorToSymbol('uncertain')
      '?'

 .. function:: roleToAbbreviation(value)

     Get a role id from a string representation.

      >>> roleToAbbreviation('composer')
      'com'
      >>> for n in ROLES:
      ...     post = roleToAbbreviation(n)

 .. function:: workIdToAbbreviation(value)

     Get a role id from a string representation.

      >>> workIdToAbbreviation('localeOfComposition')
      'opc'
      >>> for n in WORK_IDS:
      ...     post = workIdToAbbreviation(n)

 Text
 ----

 .. class:: Text(data=, language=None)

     One unit of text data: a title, a name, or some other text data.
 Store the string and a language name or code.
 This object can be used and/or subclassed for a variety for of text storage.

          >>> td = Text('concerto in d', 'en')
          >>> str(td)
          'concerto in d'